Planning your first year curriculum

 - At least one subject will be prescribed by your intended honours degree but in some cases two, or exceptionally three, subjects are necessities.
-For example, mathematics must be includes for students taking degrees in astronomy, electronic & software engineering, physics or statistics.
-Mathematics is also strong recommended for students taking computing science and software engineering.
+For example, mathematics must be taken by students studying degrees in astronomy, electronic & software engineering, physics or statistics.
+Mathematics is also strong recommended for students studying computing science and software engineering.

 - Science Fundamentals 1X/1Y are intended primarily for those who have not achieved a previous qualification in chemistry at Higher, A-level or equivalent.
 It may also be appropriate for those with a grade C in Higher or D at A-level, particularly at the second attempt.

 - If you think that you might want to take part in the ERASMUS exchange programme to an EU university (in your second or third year), then you may take an appropriate language from the Arts list.